ua-snap/shiny-apps/cmip3_cmip5/www/help03_plotOptions.md

 When seeing but through a glass darkly, we just need to know the best angle at which to hold the glass to the light.
-The plots available in the app cannot display absolutely anything the user wants, but certainly more ways than I like to think about.
+The plots available in the app cannot display absolutely anything the user wants, but certainly in more ways than I like to think about.
 As a result, there are many ways to look at the same thing, and some are far better than others.
 This app will allow the user to plot some things that don't really even make sense to look at or think about.
 It requires that you think clearly about what you are doing and what you aim to do.
 With great power comes great responsibility.